-Bread Pan (Stoneware) We believe that stoneware aids in the uniform baking process of breads.
-The only disadvantage of a stoneware, such as this bread pan, is that bread can occasionally stick, as it does in metal pans; but stoneware cannot be oiled to prevent sticking.
+Bread Pan (Stoneware): We believe that stoneware aids in the uniform baking process of breads.
+The only disadvantage of a stoneware, such as this bread pan, is that bread can occasionally stick, as it does in metal pans; but stoneware should not be oiled to prevent sticking so we dust the pan with a little flour to prevent sticking.

 Please visit our main web site: https://all-creatures.org